vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 by Cunningham (1871).

-L.-Lingapurāņa A.I.--Ancient India as described by m.-Mountain
+L.-Lingapurāṇa A.I.--Ancient India as described by m.-Mountain

 Megasthenes and Arrian (Mc Crindle).
 M.-Matsyapurana Ain, A-Ain-i-Akbari by Abul Fazal, Mb.-Mahābhārata